filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ## Background

 Lotus v1.11.0 introduced the notion of `subsystems` in the `lotus-miner` process.
-Currently there are 4 subsystems, that can be configured (enabled/disabled) via the `config.toml` file:
+Currently there are 4 subsystems, that can be enabled or disabled in the `config.toml` file:

 ```
 [Subsystems]